 In preparation for Shareable’s Fall 2019 series on sharing land, I started a timeline to get a better sense of the sweep and sequence of U.S. land use and housing policy.
 I felt like I had only a few pieces of a big puzzle and a faint notion when these pieces were laid down.
-Luckily, some fantastic resources have emerged recently to consult like Richard Rothstein’s acclaimed book, “The Color of Law,” and Jessica Trounstine’s, “Segregated by Design.”
+Luckily, some fantastic resources have emerged recently to consult like Richard Rothstein’s acclaimed book, “The Color of Law,” and Jessica Trounstine’s, “Segregation by Design.”

 Still, this was a challenging task.
 The history of housing policy is obscured by the surprisingly uncoordinated action of multiple levels of government taken over a century.
 Also, other developments not usually lumped in with housing had a big influence on housing, like the interstate highway system and Fannie Mae, which were enablers of vast suburbs.
 I thought pulling these events together into one stream of events would be helpful.